OsamaM0/FullyRag/README.md

    - You can create your own scripts following these templates for other data sources.

 4. **LLM Backend:**
-   - PolyRAG is backend-agnostic.
+   - FullyRAG is backend-agnostic.
 Set the appropriate API key(s) in your `.env` to use OpenAI, Mistral, DeepSeek, Anthropic, Google, Groq, or your own local LLM.

 5. **Display Texts & Instructions:**
    - Customize user-facing texts and instructions by editing the files referenced in your `.env` (e.g., `DISPLAY_TEXTS_JSON_PATH`, `instructions.md`).